hmrc/mongo-caching/README.md

 Micro-library containing functionality to cache generic data HTTP payloads into MongoDB

+** This library should not be used within microservices.
+Teams should use [simple-reactivemongo](https://github.com/hmrc/simple-reactivemongo) instead.**

 ## Installing

 Include the following dependency in your SBT build